houdini91/go-baby-go-remote/README.md

   * CAR SEND TDB????

-  * Remote Led show pair is complete by stopping to flash.
+  * Remote Led show pair is complete.
-    At the end of the pairing the remote sends burst of the speed packet on data channel 2.444
+    At the end of the pairing the remote sends burst at "speed" packet on the normal data channel 2.444

     `ffffffffffffffffffffffffffffffe3887aafda352d702480128`